 Can I see saved Passwords in Chrome?

-You can see passwords saved in Google by going to your Passwords icon under your profile, or by accessing your Settings > Autofill and passwords > Google Password Manager.
+You can see passwords saved in Google Password Manager by going to your Passwords icon under your profile, or by accessing your Settings > Autofill and passwords > Google Password Manager.
 Then, click on the site you want to view the password for to view its details, and click the eye icon to reveal the password.

 How do I find my Google password without changing it?